Battle of Chipyong-ni: Day 2

-In desperation, the regiment sent out four tanks under Captain Perry Sager in an attempt to flank the Chinese.

 About this time, at 15:45, units of the 5th Cavalry Regiment (Task Force Crombez) moved out from a town to the south to support the men at Chipyong-ni.

-At 14:00, the Chinese retreated from their position inside the perimeter under pressure from an Air Force napalm bombardment and attack by B Company, in which they lost 50% of their men.
+At 14:00, the Chinese retreated from their position inside the perimeter under pressure from an Air Force napalm bombardment and an attack by B Company, in which they lost 50% of their men.
 When B Company took the position at 16:30, its soldiers could see Task Force Crombez in the distance; the task force arrived at 17:25 with nearly 20 tanks.
-The Chinese withdrew.
+Now short of supplies, their roadblocks penetrated, and their casualties mounting, the Chinese withdrew to the north.

 The Chinese perspective

-Prior to the battle, eight Chinese infantry regiments (around 8,000 men) were deployed in the region: the 343rd and 344th Regiments (both from the 115th Division, 39th Army), 356th and 357th Regiments (both from the 119th Division, 40th Army), 359th Regiment (120th Division, 40th Army), 375th Regiment (125th Division, 42nd Army), and 376th and 377th Regiments (both from the 126th Division, 42nd Army).
+Prior to the battle, eight Chinese infantry regiments (around 8,000 men) were deployed in the region: the 343rd and 344th Regiments (both from the 115th Division, 39th Army), the 356th and 357th Regiments (both from the 119th Division, 40th Army), the 359th Regiment (from the 120th Division, 40th Army), 375th Regiment (125th Division, 42nd Army), and the 376th and 377th Regiments (both from the 126th Division, 42nd Army).

 According to the memoirs of Xu Guofu, commander of the 119th Division and also field commander of the Chinese forces at Chipyong-ni, five Chinese infantry regiments were deployed to attack the UN troops in this area by Deng Hua, third commander and commissar of the Chinese People Volunteer Army.
 However, two regiments (the 343rd and 376th) lost their way in the dark and wound up in the wrong place.
 Due to poor communications, only three regiments (356th, 357th, and 359th) numbering around 3,000 soldiers, were actually committed to the attack on Chipyong-ni.

-After a bloody fight overnight, on the morning of 15 February, Xu's troops broke through the perimeter and expected to launch another attack when night fell again.
+After a bloody fight overnight, on the morning of 15 February, Xu's troops broke through the perimeter and expected to launch another attack when night fell.
 But Xu received an order from Wen Yucheng, commander of the 40th Army, to withdraw as the Chinese discovered that there were over 6,000 UN troops in Chipyong-ni instead of the initial estimate of 1,000 men.
 In the aftermath of the battle, Xu insisted that the West overestimated Chinese casualties.
 According to him, the three Chinese regiments committed to the attack suffered a little over 900 casualties, one third of which were killed (Xu does not give figures for non-combat casualties or prisoners).